bdbarnett/mpdisplay/INSTALL.md

 ## For CPython on Windows

 There is no native installer for Windows, but the above directions for CPython on Unix / Linux work under Windows Subsytem for Linux (WSL).
 I recommended you get Ubuntu 24.04 LTS (the latest release) from the [Microsoft Store](https://apps.microsoft.com/detail/9nz3klhxdjp5).
 You may simply download the files under WSL and then copy / move them to a directory visible to the Command Prompt.
-Instead, I create a `mp` folder in my my Windows user profile directory, then create a symbolic link to it in my Linux home directory.
+Instead, I create a `mp` directory in my my Windows user profile directory, then create a symbolic link to it in my Linux home directory.
 My Windows username is brad, so I type the following at the bash prompt before running the `install_all.sh` script in WSL:

 ```
 mkdir /mnt/c/Users/brad/mp